Get

 Nevertheless, the arrival of the Great Danes in America remains a mystery.
 The Great Dane Club of America is known to have been founded in 1889, and the American Kennel Club considers it one of the oldest dog breeds.

 Moreover, at the time, the Great Danes were called “English Mastiffs“.
-The exact origin of the breed is controversial, but they are believed to come from the mix of Mastiffs and Irish Wolf Hounds breeds.
+The exact origin of the breed is controversial, but they are believed to come from a mix of Mastiffs and Irish Wolf Hounds breeds.

-A Name with Multiple Origins
+A Name With Multiple Origins

 As we’ve mentioned above, these splendid dogs were not always called Great Danes.
 They were first simply called Boar Hounds in the early 16th century, then Englische Docke, and finally Chamber Dogs (Kammerhunde, in German) in the early 17th century, when the German nobility began to take an interest in their skills as fabulous watch dogs.